We believe that doctors and lawyers should work together to help people reach their full potential and have safe

 Students spend 12-15 fieldwork hours per week providing holistic legal representation to UCSF and VA patients from start to finish across multiple areas of law, including advance health care planning, estate planning, public benefits, and housing, in order to stabilize that person’s situation and improve overall health, in collaboration with the patient’s medical providers.
 Students learn transactional lawyering skills such as drafting advance health care directives, durable powers of attorney for finances, and simple wills, and also learn issue-spotting and advocacy skills as they tackle other legal issues affecting patient health, including access to income (through Social Security, SSI, VA benefits), in-home care (IHSS), health insurance (Medi-Cal), and stable and safe housing.
 During fieldwork hours, students interview and counsel clients at a UCSF medical clinic and in their homes over the course of several meetings, research factual and legal issues, consult with the supervising professor and other mentor attorneys, manage multiple client cases, draft memos, write letters, execute legal documents, and perform all administrative functions necessary for client-based practice.
 Students learn interdisciplinary collaboration as they work with UCSF and VA medical providers and engage in joint learning sessions.

-We are now accepting applications for the Spring 2018 MLPS Clinic.
+Applications will be available soon for the Fall 2018 MLPS Clinic.
 To apply, submit the UC Hastings Common Clinic Application along with your resume and a brief statement describing your interest.
 Priority given to students who submit their applications by Tues., Nov.
 6. Rolling admission after that date.

 Have a question?
 Feel free to contact a member of our team: